illinois-dres-aitg/atta-msaa-iaccessible2/README.md

 NOTE: You need to run the command prompt as an administrator to register DLLs.

-## Enabling IAccessible and IAccessible2 Features on Chrome
+## Enabling Accessibility APIs on Chrome

 * Use the chrome://accessibility settings URL and check all the boxes related to using the accessibility API.
 * No need to restart Chrome it will support IAccessible and IAccessible2 interfaces once you enable in the accessibiity settings.

-## Enabling IAccessible and IAccessible2 Features on Firefox
+## Enabling Accessibility APIs on Firefox

 * I was not able to get Firefox to expose accessibility API information unless I had a screen reader running.
 * Installed [NVDA](https://www.nvaccess.org/download/) and ran it before starting Firefox before testing, but [JAWS](https://www.freedomscientific.com/Downloads/JAWS) can also be used in its demo mode.
-Once the accessibility API is enabled, you can exit the screen reader.
+* Once the accessibility API is enabled, you can exit the screen reader.

 NOTE: If you down load NVDA, please donate to support the continued development of the open source scren reader.